Apps for Your iPhone or iPad

 You can download the app from iTunes, where you can also read more about it.

-Oliver Rose has developed several apps for kanji games.
+2. Oliver Rose has developed several apps for kanji games.
 Cleverly designed, they're helpful and challenging, and they make for addictive playing.
 They're a terrific way to test your knowledge of on-yomi, in particular.
-They'll soon be part of this site, but if you'd like to have them on your phone (where you can store your game scores and try more challenging material), you can download them.
+You can also play them on this site, but if you'd like to have them on your phone (where you can store your game scores and try more challenging material), you can download them.